Tech stack · 10 min read ·

 Common reasons people look up a website's tech stack:

-• Sales prospecting — find out if a target company uses (or doesn't use) your type of product
+• Sales prospecting — find out if a target company uses (or doesn't use) your type of product.
+A Klaviyo reseller wants stores already on Klaviyo; a Klaviyo competitor wants stores on Mailchimp or no ESP at all.

-• Competitive research — see what tools successful competitors are using
+• Competitive research — see what tools successful competitors are using, then copy the stack that's working for them.

-• Due diligence — evaluate a company's technical maturity before a partnership or acquisition
+• Due diligence — evaluate a company's technical maturity before a partnership or acquisition.
+A site still on a deprecated platform version is a flag.

-• Development — understand what framework or CMS a site uses before quoting a project
+• Development — understand what framework or CMS a site uses before quoting a migration or integration project.

-• Security research — identify outdated software versions that might have vulnerabilities
+• Security research — identify outdated software versions that might have known vulnerabilities.

 Method 1: Browser extensions (easiest)